 An Education Health Care Plan is reviewed on an annual basis.
 The student and the parents/carers are sent a form to collect their views which is then brought to the annual review.
 This is attended by the student, parent/carer, SENCO, and any other professional who may have been working with the child.
-The focus of the review is to look over your child or young person's progress in the past year and decide whether the outcomes are still appropriate and set new outcomes if required.
+The focus of the review is to review the child or young person's progress in the past year, and decide whether the outcomes are still appropriate whilst setting new outcomes if required.